abadayoussef/wodpress-plugin/README.md

 ```
 wp-content\plugins
 ```
-and then go to your plugin managment plugin and activate it
+and then go to your plugin managment in wordpress dashboard and activate it by clicking **activate**

 ### How it works?
 once you activate it you will notice it left side appearing in the dashboard menu